Douglas Robb (schoolmaster)

 Douglas Robert Kenneth Robb (born 3 September 1970) is an English schoolmaster who is currently headmaster of Gresham's School.
-Before that, he was a housemaster at Oundle School and then head of Oswestry School.
+Before that, he was a housemaster at Oundle School and Loughborough Grammar School, and then head of Oswestry School.

 Early life

-Born in the Wirral in 1970, the son of Dr Derek Robb and the youngest of his parents' three children, Robb was a choirboy at St Saviour's Church, Oxton, and was educated at Birkenhead School, where he was in the First XV, the school's rugby union team, and then at the University of Edinburgh, where he was President of the Edinburgh University Rugby Football Club and graduated MA in Politics in 1994.
+Born in the Wirral in 1970, the son of Dr Derek Robb and the youngest of his parents' three children, Robb was a choirboy at St Saviour's Church, Oxton.
+He was subsequently educated at Birkenhead School, where he was in the First XV, the school's rugby union team.
+He gained an MA in Politics in 1994 from the University of Edinburgh, where he was President of the Edinburgh University Rugby Football Club.

 Career

 Robb began his teaching career in Zimbabwe, teaching Economics at Prince Edward School, Harare, from 1994 to 1996.
-After a severe motorcycling accident in Harare, which led to sepsis, he returned to Britain and was rugby coach at Fettes College in Scotland from 1996 to 1997.
+After a severe motorcycling accident in Harare, which led to sepsis, he returned to Britain and was a rugby coach at Fettes College in Scotland from 1996 to 1997.
 He then spent a year at the Moray House School of Education, where he gained a Postgraduate Certificate in Education in Economics, and taught Economics at Loughborough Grammar School for two years.
-Following this Robb spent ten years at Oundle School, where he taught Government and Politics from 2000 to 2010, and serving as Housemaster of Bramston House for eight of those years.
+Following this Robb spent ten years at Oundle School, where he taught Government and Politics from 2000 to 2010, and served as Housemaster of Bramston House for eight of those years.
 While at Oundle, he enrolled at the University of Cambridge and gained the degree of Master of Education in 2009.
 In 2010 he was appointed as Headmaster of Oswestry School in Shropshire, and in September 2014 transferred as head to Gresham's School, Holt, Norfolk.

 In his present role, Robb has said that "This job is a vocation... in term time, successful teachers must be prepared to involve themselves far beyond the classroom itself, including meetings at odd times".

 In February 2018, Robb came to national attention with a blog in which he was critical of millennials, their sense of entitlement, and their lack of grit.
 He added later "We try as a school not to molly-coddle our students".
 The Times made a headline out of his comment "If your child is a lazy toerag then I’m going to tell them".
 It also noted that while he was in charge of a town-centre house at Oundle, which suffered from drunks in the street, Robb had been in the habit of "brandishing a cricket bat at rowdies... sometimes dressed only in his boxer shorts.
 He is 6ft 5in with a rugby player’s build.
 One assumes this did the trick."
 One former pupil responded: "Negative stereotypes of millennials are two a penny and you don’t have to look far to find them", while another claimed "As Gresham’s does cost £34,000-a-year, the headmaster of the boarding school may simply be in a privileged bubble".